Jennifer Taylor (actress)

-Jennifer Taylor (née Bini, and sometimes credited as Jennifer Bini Taylor) is an American actress, best known for her role as Chelsea on CBS sitcom Two and a Half Men, and earlier, for three other roles on the show.
-She also appeared in the 1998 erotic thriller Wild Things and the faith base movie God's Not Dead: A Light in Darkness 2018.
+Jennifer Taylor (née Bini; born April 19, 1972) is an American actress, sometimes credited as Jennifer Bini Taylor, best known for her role as Chelsea on the CBS sitcom Two and a Half Men and earlier, for three other roles on the show.
+She appeared in the erotic thriller Wild Things and the faith-based film God's Not Dead: A Light in Darkness.

 Early life

-She was born in Hoboken, New Jersey and grew up in Coral Springs, Florida.
+Taylor is of Italian descent.
+She was born in Hoboken, New Jersey, but moved to Coral Springs, Florida when she was ten.
 She was third runner-up in the 1995 Miss Florida USA pageant and first runner-up for 1996.
-She is of Italian descent.

 Personal life

 She lives in Los Angeles with her husband Paul Taylor and their two children.
 She has a BA in social sciences and, according to an interview, grows much of her family's food in her own garden.